Relative Free Splitting Complexes II: Stable Translation Lengths and the Two Over All Theorem: Application to the upper bound on translation lengths in Theorem A

 \subsection{Describing fold axes in $\FS(\Gamma;\A)$}

-Our goal in this section is to state Proposition~\ref{PropAxisInFS} which, if $\phi \in \Out(\Gamma;\A)$ has a filling lamination, produces a bi-infinite $\phi$-periodic fold line in $\FS(\Gamma;\A)$ --- a \emph{fold axis} for $\phi$ --- such that the transition matrix encoded in that fold axis is a Perron-Frobenius matrix, and such that for all such fold axes of $\phi$ the corresponding Perron-Frobenius eigenvalues are all equal.
+Our goal in this section is to state Proposition~\ref{PropAxisInFS} which, if $\phi \in \Out(\Gamma;\A)$ has a filling lamination, produces a bi-infinite $\phi$-periodic fold line in $\FS(\Gamma;\A)$ --- a \emph{fold axis} for $\phi$ --- such that the transition matrix encoded in that fold axis is a Perron-Frobenius matrix.
+Furthermore, the proposition tells us that for all such fold axes of $\phi$, the corresponding Perron-Frobenius eigenvalues are all equal.
 This allows us to formulate Definition~\ref{DefFillExpFact}, in which the filling expansion factor $\lambda_\phi$ is well-defined as the expansion factor of any EG-aperiodic fold axis for~$\phi$.

-In order to state Proposition~\ref{PropAxisInFS} we must first recall some elements of the theory of attracting laminations.
-The proofs of certain subsidiary results of this theory, and of Proposition~\ref{PropAxisInFS} itself, are put off until Section~\ref{SectionAxisConstruction} after the proposition has been applied in Section~\ref{SectionProofUpperBound} to the proof of the upper bound of Theorem~A.